w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Understanding the definition of web accessibility as the ability for people with disabilities to use web content, tools and technology equally.
+* Understanding the definition of web accessibility as the ability for people with disabilities to use web content, tools, and technology equally.
 * Understanding that web accessibility is present in a growing number of devices and contexts.
 * Understanding that web accessibility is an opportunity for inclusion of people with disabilities.